Florida teen with terminal cancer marries high school sweetheart days after diagnosis

-PLANT CITY, Fla. — A Valrico teenager with terminal cancer married his high school sweetheart just days after discovering he only has weeks to live.
+PLANT CITY, Fla. — A Valrico, Florida teenager with terminal cancer married his high school sweetheart just days after discovering he only has weeks to live.
 The wedding was planned in just four days because the couple couldn't afford to waste any time.

 There wasn't a single dry eye inside The Big Red Barn in Plant City on Sunday.
 It was the special place where high school sweethearts Dustin Snyder and Sierra Siverio got to say their "I do's".